 Important, a word of caution ⚠

-Some areas of the county include vast areas of forest so if you decide to venture out it is the rider’s responsibility for their own navigation.
-Take with you a navigation device and OS map and always plan your route in advance.
-The descriptions are intended to help you plan a gravel ride in Nottinghamshire, not as a substitute for proper planning.
+Our UK and European tours cross remote areas sometimes including challenging terrain and conditions.
+If you decide to venture out on a gravel bike it is the rider’s responsibility for their own navigation.
+Take with you a navigation device and appropriate maps.
+Always plan your route in advance.
+The route descriptions are not a substitute for proper planning.

 Ride safely and responsibly and ensure that you are in good health for the ride undertaken.
 Make sure you have the correct equipment and spares.